ddmitov/tabula/README.md

      3000-4000
   Privileged ports equal to or below port 1024
   are not accepted for security reasons!
---no-port-check
+--no-port-test
-  Do not check the supplied single port.
+  Do not test the supplied single port.
   This option is useful when Tabula is started by a custom browser application.
 --help
   this help